The Roots: 1994–1997: Do You Want More?!!!??! and Illadelph Halflife

-1998–2000: Breakthrough with Things Fall Apart
+1998–2000: breakthrough with Things Fall Apart

 The group released Things Fall Apart in 1999 (named after Things Fall Apart, a novel by Chinua Achebe, which in turn was named after a line from "The Second Coming" by W.B.
 Yeats).
 This was their breakthrough album, peaking at No. 4 on the Billboard 200 charts and earning a gold record, signifying U.S. sales of at least 500,000 units.
 The album was eventually certified platinum in April 2013.
 Mos Def contributed to the track entitled "Double Trouble".
-The track "Act Two" features African-Belgian band Zap Mama and Common.
+The track "Act Too" features Common.
 The track "You Got Me", a duet with R&B singer Erykah Badu and Eve and Jill Scott intended by Black Thought for the "unconscious" population, peaked at No. 39 on the Billboard Hot 100 charts.
 At the 42nd Grammy Awards "You Got Me" won the award for Best Rap Performance By a Duo or Group and the album was nominated for Best Rap Album.

 Steve Huey of the website allmusic.com perceived "a strong affinity for the neo-soul movement" in the album.
 First-time cameos on Things Fall Apart for Philadelphia natives Beanie Sigel and Eve helped to earn them major record deals later (with Roc-A-Fella and Ruff Ryders, respectively).
 After this album, Dice Raw left the collective to record his solo debut album Reclaiming the Dead.
 In the summer, the band performed at the Woodstock '99 concert in New York state.